jittering/traefik-kop/README.md

 This setting is off by default as there are some cases where it could cause an issue, such as if your node's IP changes.
 In this case, the dead IP would be left in place and the new IP would get added to the list, causing some of your traffic to fail.

-### Container Networking

-If your container is configured to use a network-routable IP address via an overlay network or CNI plugin, that address will override the `bind-ip` configuration above when the `traefik.docker.network` label is present on the service.

 ## Service port binding